Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Do some important things before you put your house on the market.
 This will make the selling process go more smoothly.
 Should you own a home, you should have:

-• Title and Mortgage: Make sure you can easily find the title and mortgage records for your home.
+- Title and Mortgage: Make sure you can easily find your home’s title and mortgage records.

 By being clear, these documents can help the listing process go more smoothly and give buyers more faith in the process.